-Fair value measurements of the Corporation's investments at December 31, 2022 comprised U.S. Government Agency Treasury Bills valued at \$6,453,718, based on quoted market prices (Level 1 inputs).
+Fair value measurements of the Corporation's investments at December 31, 2023 were comprised of U.S. Government Agency Treasury Bills valued at \$6,631,337, based on quoted market prices (Level 1 inputs).

 Interest Rate Risk

 Interest rate risk is the risk that the fair value of investments will be affected by changing interest rates.
 The Corporation does not have a formal investment policy limiting investment maturities as a means of managing its exposure to fair value losses arising from interest rates.